 The penalty notice is £60 if paid within 21 days, which increases to £120 after this date and must be paid in full within 28 days.
 Payment must be made in one payment.

-How to pay a school penalty notice
+Pay a school penalty notice

 There are several methods we accept payments for a school penalty notice -

-How to appeal a school penalty notice
+Appeal a school penalty notice

 If you feel that an absence should have been authorised please contact the school directly to discuss this with them.
 If you are still not satisfied after speaking to the school you can contact the school governors, stating your reasons why you think the penalty notice should not have been issued.